tf198/plodis/README.rst

 :Pub / Sub:
    this is implemented as mailbox fanout using the Lists module - should be fine for everyday work but dont try and build a **twitter** with it.
 Might look at reference fanout in the future: http://www.scribd.com/doc/16952419/Building-scalable-complex-apps-on-App-Engine
+:AUTH:
+   wont throw an error but doesn't actually do anything

 Implementation
 ==============